- Reference Number: HEY-788/2016

 - The electrodes will be removed and your child’s head cleaned with warm water.
 You may wish to bring a brush or comb with you to tidy their hair.
 Any residue of paste can be removed by shampooing the hair.

-- Once you have left the department the recording will be reviewed by the physiologist and then by a member of the medical team who will send a report to the doctor who referred your child for the PRVEP.
+- Once you have left the department the recording will be reviewed by the Clinical Physiologist and then by a member of the medical team who will send a report to the doctor who referred your child for the PRVEP.
 This usually takes up to two weeks.

 Can there be any complications or risks?